nuxt-modules/fontaine/README.md

 ## What's next

-For best performance, you will need to inline _all_ your CSS, not just the font-face override rules (which this module does automatically), or there will still be a layout shift when the stylesheet loads (which is why the number above is not zero).
+For best performance, you will need to inline _all_ your CSS, not just the font-face fallback rules (which this module does automatically), or there will still be a layout shift when the stylesheet loads (which is why the number above is not zero).

 [This PR](https://github.com/nuxt/framework/pull/7160) aims to bring that ability to Nuxt itself.